SQream/sqream_docs/guides/first_steps.rst

 This tutorial assumes you already have a SQream DB cluster running.

-.. tip:: This tutorial makes use of the built-in command-line client, which can be found in the ``bin`` directory of your SQream DB installation, under the name ``ClientCmd``.
+.. tip:: This tutorial makes use of the built-in command-line client, which can be found in the ``bin`` directory of your SQream DB installation, under the name ``sqream sql``.

 Creating your first table
 ============================